This article is reviewed regularly by Wego’s editorial team to ensure that the content is up to date & accurate.

 Getting around in Qatar

-Since millions of football fans are expected to visit the FIFA World Cup 2022, during the tournaments some areas may be busier than usual, including those near the stadiums, the FIFA Fan Festival and the attractions and events across Qatar.
+Since millions of football fans are expected to visit the FIFA World Cup 2022, during the tournaments some areas may be busier than usual.
 From West Bay to Souq Waqif, the coastal area of Central Doha in Qatar will be a hub for fans during the tournament.

-However, to avoid as much traffic as possible and to get around in Qatar hassle-free, and comfortably, here are some of the means of transportation you can use.
-Please note that the details will be updated accordingly, before the tournament:
+However, to avoid as much traffic as possible and to get around in Qatar hassle-free, here are some of the means of transportation you can use.
+Please note that the details will be updated accordingly, before the tournament.

 Here are certain tips you can follow to avail maximum benefits from the Metro service in Qatar:

 - Buy your travel card at stations and some supermarkets, and then save time by topping up online or on the Qatar Rail app (iOS, Android).
 The Standard travel card costs 10 QR ($2.75), and the Gold Club travel card costs 100 QR ($27.46).

 - Change lines at Msheireb and Al Bidda Metro stations.